Wonder why most fungi cause so many health issues? Some of those issues are from certain productions of fungus, known as mycotoxins.

 - hypersensitivity pneumonitis

 - heart failure

-Inflammatory conditions can occur due to Mycotoxins ability to push the immune system into overdrive.
-This is why it is important to always check lab reports before using any kind of cannabis product to ensure it is free of molds.
+Inflammatory conditions can occur due to mycotoxins’ ability to push the immune system into overdrive.
+It’s important to always check lab reports before using any cannabis product to ensure it is free of molds.

-If a mold or mycotoxin concern is suspected, it is highly suggested to seek a practitioner who is knowledgeable in this specific area to confirm a diagnosis and oversee progress.
+If mold or mycotoxin is a concern, please seek a licensed, knowledgeable practitioner to confirm a diagnosis and oversee treatment.

 ** Image courtesy of Quantum Analytics- Webinar: Mycotoxin Screening and Regulations in Cannabis Testing.